spiral/shopify-starter-kit/README.md

 Shopify-starter-kit is supported to 2 ways to use: [**basic**](#basic-mode) and [**advanced**]((#advanced-mode)) modes.

 ### Basic mode
-Basic mode provides a shopify-starter-kit for extending current functionality on the current Shopify stores.
+Basic Mode provides a shopify starter kit to expand current functionality in current Shopify stores.
-For this mode you need to follow a few simple steps:
+For using this mode, you need to follow a few simple steps:
 - Clone this repo to own project folder
 - Install dependencies
 - Clean src folder to keep only “scripts” folder